shwetaramdas/shwetaramdas.github.io/_pages/students.md

 ---
 January 2023

 If you are interested in working with me for an undergraduate projects/masters thesis, please get in touch over email with a brief description of why you are interested in joining my group, your coursework, and whether you have experience in programming.
 Students who can commit to at least 9 months in the lab will be preferred.
-We cannot currently take students for a period shorter than 6 months.
+We currently cannot take students for a period shorter than 6 months.

+### Current lab members
+1. Eric Macwan.
+Project assistant.
+Huntington's disease haplotypes
+2. Debasrija Mondal.
+Data analyst.
+GenomeIndia phenotyping
+3. Hiba Ali (jointly with Latha Diwakar).
+Project Assistant.
+WGS of a Parkinson's Disease cohort.
+4. Nagesh Srikalulam.
+Postdoctoral Fellow (jointly with Latha Diwakar).
+GWAS of a Parkinson's Disease cohort.
+5. Himanshu Joshi.
+Postdoctoral Fellow.
+6. Sagar S. Project intern.
+Characterization of transposable elements.
+7. Sohan Angelo.
+Project intern.
+Characterization of the APOE haplotype in Indian populations.

 ### Lab philosophy